OSGConnect/tutorial-pytorch/README.md

 request_memory = 3GB
 request_disk = 5GB

-# Tell HTCondor to run 1 instances of our job:
+# Tell HTCondor to run 1 instance of our job:
 queue 1
 ```
 Please note, if you want to use your own container please replace the `+SingularityImage` attribute accordingly.